oddluck/limnoria-plugins/TextAdventures/README.md

 z <no input> - sends a blank line equivalent to [RETURN]/[ENTER] when needed

-frotz stop - ends the game
+end - ends the game

-frotz games - lists contents of ./games/ directory
+games - lists contents of ./games/ directory

 one game allowed to run per channel/pm. will prompt you to stop running games before allowing a new one to be started. this limits the number of potential child dfrotz processes and keeps this simpler in terms of routing the right game data